uviclibraries/podcasting/recording-audio.md

       </div>

 4. Review your audio:
-- To listen to your recorded audio, **Click at the beginning** of the blue audio timeline and then press the **spacebar** on the computer to play.
+- To listen to your recorded audio, **Click at the beginning** of the blue audio timeline and then press the **spacebar** on the computer to play or to pause the audio.
-- To pause the audio, click the pause button.
 - Determine if you are getting good quality video for both yourself, your co-host, and your interviewee.
 - If you are not getting good quality sound, please refer to **Planning and Tips** and the [Podcasting Tips](podcasting-tips.html){: .btn .btn-green } for suggestions on how to improve audio quality.